VGP/vgp-tools/README.md

 the following simple Illumina Read Pair (.irp) file:

 ```
 	.
-VGPirp 1  file type and version
+VGPirp 1 0 file type, major and minor version
 	# P 2        number of read pairs in file
 	# S 4        number of sequences in file
 	@ S 5        maximum number of bp’s in a read
 	+ S 17       total number of bp's in file
 	P            separator for read pairs - helps
 	S 5 acgta    forward sequence of pair 1
 	S 3 gtt      reverse sequence of pair 1
 	P
 	S 4 gcta
 	S 5 ggtac